mfrancis1990/GCPAnyMetric/README.md

 The Application itself contained in this repo in the bin/release folder must be copied to a subfolder called GCPAnyMetric in the C:\Monitor folder.

+Google Cloud Preparation
+Please follow the guidance here: https://cloud.google.com/monitoring/custom-metrics/creating-metrics#before_you_begin

+Authentication to Google Cloud
+The application uses a service account in Google Cloud.
+You will need to create a Service Account at this point in this tools development the Service Account will need have the Monitoring Admin role.
+A lesser and more laser focused role definition will come in future iterations.
+With the service account created and the role applied, export a JSON format key and place this key on the file system of the Windows server you wish to monitor.

 There is a number of Registry Entries required that define the configuration.

 **SRVANY Required Registry Keys.**